federcards/federcards-pc/README.md

 For maximal safety purposes, entries on card are protected with 2 passwords:

-1. The first is a secret that is generated each time when an client trying talk to the card.
-The secret is revealed to the client software only when the client software is told with a password that was burned into card on factory reset.
+1. There is a secret key generated on card each time when an client trying talk to the card.
+The secret key is revealed to the client software only when the client software is told with a password that was burned into card on factory reset.
 This password can be either entered by user, or stored in a safe server on the cloud(or just part of it--the user may still be required to type in its own share).
-   After the secret is established, it is used to encrypt all following data transmissions between card and software.
+After the secret key is established, it is used to encrypt all following data transmissions between card and software.
 2. The second is a PIN when accessing an encrypted storage on card.
 Combined with the shared secret in (1), this PIN is used to decrypt the entries on card. **This PIN is allowed to be entered ONLY ONCE, all data will lost